banjeremy/resume/src/content.md

 - Hacked SharePoint with JavaScript and jQuery

 **Research Assistant**, *University of Southern Mississippi* August 2010 – July 2012
+- Developed web-based 3D rendering engine for simulation and training scenarios
 - Replaced legacy server with Node.js and Socket.io, gaining better performance and maintainability
 - Refactored 3D camera controls and tools to use modern Three.js and WebGL